Top tips to help keep your dog calm during fireworks

 3) If your vet recommends medication for your dog, this can be useful for noise fear.
 It can help dogs cope during fireworks and may reduce their fear increasing each time.

-Playlist for Bonfire Night to help keep your pets calm
+Playlist to help keep your pets calm

 Research shows that staying calm and distracting a dog with music can help improve behaviour during fireworks.
 Dogs Trust has helped us create a feel-good playlist to create a calming atmosphere, especially during fireworks.
 Stay home, play it at a comfortable volume, and create a cosy space for your dog.